Bergvca/bergvca.github.io/_posts/2025-03-10-even-faster-string-matching.md

 To my surprise, the module gained traction and active contributors.
 Or, maybe not so surprising, since [Record Linkage](https://en.wikipedia.org/wiki/Record_linkage), is a frequently and extensively employed process.
 Any piece of code that can make this task easier and faster could be useful to many industries.
 After a while, the module ran into some issues with the v3 version of `Cython`, became hard to install, and as such was pretty much _dead_.
-TThe strength of open source shone through when recently a new contributor came along and updated code to be compliant with Cython v3 again.
+The strength of open source shone through when recently a new contributor came along and updated code to be compliant with Cython v3 again.

-## 87% faster
+## 87% time reduction

 Since this new version is now _"presentable"_ again (it works by simply `pip install`-ing it), it seems like a good time to write another blog post on it.
 The latest version has new functionalities that can be found in the new [documentation](https://bergvca.github.io/string_grouper/).
-The most striking improvement, however, is the same string matching exercise described in [Super Fast String Matching](2017/10/14/super-fast-string-matching.md), on the exact same hardware (_yes my laptop is old!_) now runs in **5:34** minutes, or an _87%_ increase in speed.
+The most striking improvement, however, is that the same string matching exercise described in [Super Fast String Matching](2017/10/14/super-fast-string-matching.md), on the exact same hardware (_yes my laptop is old!_) now runs in **5:34** minutes, or an _87%_ time reduction.

 ## Coincidence

 The main reason for this huge improvement was discovered as a bit of a coincidence: a user was noticing `OverflowError`'s due to large arrays getting created.
 Even though the algorithm works on sparse matrices, there is still an array created with the number of rows in the matrix you are trying to compare with (equal to the length of the pandas Series/Dataframe).
-These can be huge and cause OverFlow errors.
+This can be huge and cause OverFlow errors.
 Therefore, an option was added to split the matrices in several smaller matrices, which do not need to instantiate arrays of the same length as when using the original matrices.
 It turned out that this could drastically improve the performance.
 See also the [Performance](https://bergvca.github.io/string_grouper/performance/) section of the documentation.